Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 What Is a 404 Error?

-A 404 error is an HTTP status code, which shows that the server couldn’t reach the web page you are trying to visit.
+A 404 error is an HTTP status code that shows that the server couldn’t reach the web page you are trying to visit.

-This means that if you enter a URL of a web page that does not exist, then you’ll see a ‘404 Page Not Found’ error.
+This means that if you enter a URL of a web page that does not exist, then you will see a ‘404 Page Not Found’ error.

 Now, there are many reasons why the 404 error occurs.
-It could be because you made a mistake when entering the URL address, the page was deleted from the website, or the domain name no longer exists.
+It could be because the visitor made a mistake when entering the URL, the page was deleted from the website, or the domain name no longer exists.

-Another reason that may cause a 404 error is that the page was moved to another URL but wasn’t properly redirected, resulting in a broken link.
+Another cause of the 404 error is when a page was moved to another URL but wasn’t properly redirected, resulting in a broken link.

-Finally, sometimes server malfunctions can also lead to 404 errors in a WordPress website.
+Finally, sometimes server malfunctions can also lead to 404 errors on a WordPress website.

 Now that you know the different causes of 404 errors, let’s take a look at why it’s extremely important for website owners to track 404 errors and fix them.